ndp/csster/README.md

 Slideshow introduction: https://docs.google.com/present/view?id=dfm357b6_49c4d3fpdm&interval=15

-## Changes
+## V2.0 Changes

-### V2.0

-To upgrade:
+### To Upgrade

 * Change `Csster.browser` to call `Csster.browserInfo()`, which returns the same thing.

-Other changes:
+### Other changes:

-* use ES6 for implementation and provide a more compressed and clean output.
+* use ES6 for implementation and provide a more compressed and clean script.
-* add ability to turn off property name validation
+* add ability to turn off property name validation.
-* add ability to warn about unknown browser extensions for property names
+* add ability to warn about unknown browser extensions for property names.

 ## Usage